 In seeking to better understand the interactions between diet and genes and how this might enable better management of disease, Nutrigenomics New Zealand was able to clarify that part of the confusion has been in not recognising the complexity of genetic.
 The work has been pivotal in providing for the important field of nutrigenetics (genetic susceptibility to dietary requirements) and also nutrigenomics.

 The work of Nutrigenomics New Zealand will have important implications for innovative food companies with an interest in digestive health.
 For example, the genetic studies have emphasised that gut microbiota plays a very important role, especially in some individuals with IBS.
-While a order to reduce disease symptoms, such an approach is not especially appealing to many individuals.
-Thus, foods with potential and/or probiotics may provide an attractive option for many individuals.is being used to benefit in some clinics in
+While a faecal transplant is being used to benefit in some clinics in order to reduce disease symptoms, such an approach is not especially appealing to many individuals.
+Thus, foods with prebiotic potential and/or probiotics may provide an attractive option for many individuals.

 Several members of Nutrigenomics New Zealand are now actively working at linking with the food industry.